 A young woman repressed the memory of having killed someone when she was twelve years old.
 Thirteen years later that memory comes back.

-In development.
 Original screenplay by Anja Murmann

 Lea, an adventurous, free spirited twelve-year-old lives in an idyllic setting Upstate New York with her academic parents.
 Her life changes dramatically on the day the family relocates to Houston, Texas.
 Before their departure, in a tragic misstep, Lea is goaded into a fight with fourteen- year- old Bill.
 Acting out of frustration, she gets hold of the gun he has taken from his father.
 She accidentally fires a shot in his direction causing Bill to fall in to a deep shaft.
 Not knowing if he survived, Lea is forced to leave.